Kindred Heart, You're Not Cold

 Draco sighed, unsure if speaking of his past follies and errors was truly the best decision.
 However, no one had ever asked him for his side of the story before.
 Not even Astoria.
 Astoria had been his bride of convenience.
 But… Someone was interested in him, the wizard, not the name.

 He cleared his throat and began.
 The years as he spoke of them displayed themselves as obvious.
 He couldn't believe that he hadn't realized the signs earlier.
 If he had known that he'd become such a horrible monster after being a little prick all his young life… Well, he probably would've done his damnedest to change things while it'd still been possible.
-Ratting out Harry and the others in their first year was childish.
+Ratting out Potter and the others in their first year was childish.
 Tormenting Weasley in their second was ridiculous.
-Taunting Granger in third was pure stupidity that had only fueled his hate for the "golden trio."
+Taunting Granger in third was pure stupidity that had only fueled his hate for the "Golden Trio."
 Fourth and fifth… He sighed.
 It was only a matter of time until it built up to his landmark sixth year.

 Sixth year would forever haunt him.